sneu012/api_documentation/terms.md

 10. **DISCLAIMERS**

     This site and the RxNT API are provided on an “as is” and “as available” basis.
-You expressly agree that use of this site and/or the RxNT api is at your sole risk.
+You expressly agree that use of this site and/or the RxNT API is at your sole risk.
 To the fullest extent permitted by law, RxNT and its officers, directors, employees, agents, affiliates, information providers and suppliers disclaim all warranties of any kind, whether express or implied, including without limitation any warranty of merchantability, fitness for a particular purpose, title, or non-infringement.
 RxNT makes no representations about the suitability, reliability, availability, and accuracy of the RxNT API or other information, technology, software, products, services and related graphics provided by RxNT for any purpose.

 11. **LIMITATION OF LIABILITY**